Fighting for improved adult social care and support for the disabled are priorities for Barnet’s new Green Party councillor

 “My role as a councillor will be to listen to residents and their concerns, support their interests and align myself with Green Party policies.”

-Her resolve to avoid playing party politics will be put to the test when the council meets for the first time (Tuesday 19 May) to decide whether Councillor Barry Rawlings should remain Labour leader and control the council or whether the post should go to the Conservative leader Peter Zinkin and control pass to the Conservatives.
+Her resolve to avoid playing party politics was put to the test when the council met for the first time (Tuesday 19 May) to decide whether Councillor Barry Rawlings should remain Labour leader and control the council or whether the post should go to the Conservative leader Peter Zinkin with control passing to the Conservatives.

 Ms Thompson topped the poll with 1,331 votes in the Woodhouse ward, taking a Labour seat, in the Barnet Council elections on May 7.